jordanlambrecht/calendarr/README.md

 That's it!
 The container will immediately run once (if `RUN_ON_STARTUP` is `true`) and then according to the schedule you've set.

+## 🧑‍💻 Contributing

+The two biggest things I need help with right now are:
+- Adding friendly timezone names to the `TIMEZONE_NAME_MAP` in the `constants.py` file
+- Translations.
+There is no localization structure implemented yet, but it would be great to get a head start in things like spanish, etc

 ## 🚧 Development

 If you want to build the container yourself: